instructure/statsd_test_harness/README.md

 ## Usage

-To start a graphite/statsd docker file:

-    docker run -d --name graphite --restart=always -p 80:80 -p 2003:2003 -p 8125:8125/udp hopsoft/graphite-statsd -e VIRTUAL_HOST=graphite.docker

 You must specify a config file at runtime:

     wrap run_suite --config path/to/config/file.rb

 For an example of what the config file should look like, refer to config/sample_config.rb

+To register a new test framework, add it to the `config.tools` array in your config file, e.g.

+    {
+      name: 'my_framework',
+      command: 'test',
+      label: 'my_framework',
+      options: '',
+      ignore_return_value: true
+    }

-In your config file, set the `ignore_return_value` flag to false if you don't want to report an unsuccessful test run (based on exit status).
+Set the `ignore_return_value` flag to false if you don't want to report an unsuccessful test run (based on exit status).

+## Development

+To start a graphite/statsd docker container for testing purposes:

+    docker run -d --name graphite --restart=always -p 80:80 -p 2003:2003 -p 8125:8125/udp hopsoft/graphite-statsd -e VIRTUAL_HOST=graphite.docker

 ## Contributing